Ultimate Guide 2026

 What is a cheque?

-A cheque, or check (American English; see spelling differences), is a document that orders a bank (or credit union) to pay a specific amount of money from a person’s account to the person in whose name the cheque has been issued.
+A cheque (or check) is a formal document that orders a bank to pay a specific amount of money from a person's account to the individual or organization whose name the cheque has been issued in.
+It acts as a secure medium of exchange, allowing for the transfer of funds without the need for physical cash.

 How to write a cheque?